lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

-    To perform post-mortem analysis of the data during the :ref:`mda-label`, the version 2.6.1 of MDAnalysis is used together with the version 3.11.4 of Python.
+    To perform post-mortem analysis of the data during the :ref:`mda-label`, the version 2.6.1 of MDAnalysis is used together with the version 3.11.4
+    of Python :cite:`van1995python, michaud2011mdanalysis, gowers2016mdanalysis`.

 ..  container:: justify

-    In order to plot the results from the simulations, the version 3.5.2 of |Matplotlib Pyplot| is used in combination with |lammps_logfile|, a library allowing one to read the *log* file produced by LAMMPS.
+    In order to plot the results from the simulations, the version 3.5.2 of |Matplotlib Pyplot| is used in combination with |lammps_logfile|, a library allowing one to read the *log* file produced by LAMMPS :cite:`hunter2007Matplotlib, sveinsson2021logfile`.

 .. |Matplotlib Pyplot| raw:: html